junesirius/junesirius.github.io/_posts/Supernatural/2026-07-27-SPN-John-Winchester-journal.md

 ### 5.2

 > Sammy is six years old today.
 He'll start kindergarten in the fall.
 Wherever we are.
-HE's such a different kid than Dean.
+He's such a different kid than Dean.
 Quiet, watchful.
 He's learned that there are things to fear in the world, but <u>where Dean wants to fight them</u>, you get the sense that Sammy watches, learns.
 He's figuring something out.
 But when Sammy does ask a question, it's a good one.

 John's always comparing the boys, finding their difference.
 Dean's the fighter, the killer, Sam's the watcher, the observer.
 And John's the one decides Sammy is the clever one, and that's why Dean thinks that and considers himself the less clever one.
 That's so messed up...
 Feel so sorry for Dean, baby's 10 years old...
 He's clever, he knows things, he learns things greedily, just because Sammy is quiet and watchful doesn't automatically means he's smarter or Dean's less so.
 John, come on.
 That's absolutely totally your fault to mess Dean up there for that.